Company

 .

-- You would create a company as
+- You would create a Company of type

 business